fawno/NTLMAuthenticator/README.md

   ```bash
     composer require fawno/ntlm-authentication
   ```
-- Load the NTLMAuthenticator in your Application.php:
+- Load the NTLMAuthenticator in your `Application.php`:
   ```php
   use Fawno\NTLM\Authenticator\NTLMAuthenticator;
   ```
-- Load the NTLMAuthenticator in your Authentication Service (Application.php):
+- Load the NTLMAuthenticator in your Authentication Service (`Application.php`):
   ```php
   // Load the authenticators.
 Session should be first.
   $service->loadAuthenticator('Authentication.Session');